Quantifiable-Quasar/ccie-notes/root/2 - Secure Connectivity/2.3 - FlexVPN, DMVPN, IPsec/Basic IPsec VTI Site-to-Site.md

 ## IPsec Profile

-The IPSec profile defines phase 2 connection paramaters.
+The IPsec profile defines phase 2 connection parameters.
 It includes the phase 1 IKE profile and the transform set.
 The transform set includes the cryptographic functions that can be used for phase 2.

 ```
 R1(config)#crypto ipsec transform-set ipsec-transform esp-gcm 256